Muhammad Iqbal Choudhary

-In recognition of his contributions to Sino-Pak research collaborations, Hunan University of Medicine (HNUM) in China named its newly opened research center after him.
+In recognition of his contributions to Sino-Pakistani research collaborations, Hunan University of Chinese Medicine in China named a research center after him in 2024.

-Education and career
+Education

-He graduated with a BSc from Karachi University, later pursued his MSc in organic chemistry, and then got his PhD in organic chemistry H.E.J.
-Research Institute of Chemistry located at Karachi University.
-His thesis was titled "The Isolation and Structural Studies on Some Medicinal Plants of Pakistan, Buxus papillosa, Catharanthus roseus, and Cissampelos pareira."
-He did his post-doctoral studies at Cornell University, United States.
+Choudhary earned his BSc from the University of Karachi, followed by an MSc in organic chemistry from the same institution.
+He completed his PhD in organic chemistry at the H.E.J.
+Research Institute of Chemistry at the University of Karachi.
+His doctoral thesis was titled "The Isolation and Structural Studies on Some Medicinal Plants of Pakistan, Buxus papillosa, Catharanthus roseus, and Cissampelos pareira."
+He conducted post-doctoral research at Cornell University in the United States.

-Visiting faculty
+Career

+Choudhary has served as a professor at the H.E.J.
+Research Institute of Chemistry and Dr. Panjwani Centre for Molecular Medicine & Drug Research.
+He is currently professor emeritus at the University of Karachi and served as Director of the International Center for Chemical and Biological Sciences.

-Choudhary has been a visiting professor at these universities:
+He has held visiting professor positions at: